isapir/SassBuilder/README.md

 Install with Sublime Package Control
 ============================
 1. Add this repo using "Package Control: Add Repository" https://github.com/bnlucas/SassBuilder
 2. You can then add this package using Package Control as usual.
-Find "Package Control: Add Package" and search for "Sass Builder"
+Find "Package Control: Install Package" and search for "SassBuilder"

 Known Issues on Mac